Crystalis Crystal Dictionary

 The listed specific gravity is 2.71.
 If a specimen feels unusually light for its size, it may deserve a second look.

-Where Iceland Spar Optical Calcite forms in the world
+Shop Iceland Spar Optical Calcite

-Frequently asked
+Frequently Asked

 What is Iceland Spar / Optical Calcite?